stream-utils/raw-body/README.md

 on success and on error, but the stream is never canceled, so on error you are responsible for disposing it, for example with `stream.cancel()`.

+Chunks read from a web stream are collected and assembled once at the end, without an intermediate copy.
+This relies on the producer following the streams contract and not reusing (or mutating) a chunk after it has been enqueued.
+Every standard source (a `fetch` `Response`/`Request` body, `Blob.stream()`, `Readable.toWeb`) satisfies this.
+If you build a custom `ReadableStream`, its underlying source must enqueue a fresh `Uint8Array` for each chunk rather than recycling one scratch buffer, otherwise the returned body may be corrupted.

 ## Errors

 This module creates errors with `status`/`statusCode`, the received and